Priced at or below intrinsic value

 PYRAMID OF GROWTH

-The Pyramid of Growth process produced a top performing five-star ranking by Morningstar rating service for mutual funds that I managed or co-managed at two of my predecessor firms.
+The Pyramid of Growth process produced a top performing five-star ranking by Morningstar rating service for mutual funds that I managed.
 Well executed, The Pyramid of Growth is designed to provide financial peace of mind by participating in the success of companies with enduring quality and compounding growth.

 Each block of the pyramid represents a criteria to determine if the business is high-quality and has a sustainable competitive advantage – click the blocks for additional explanation and click the items below for additional discussion about our investment process.